zer0cache/matic-docs/docs/nightfall/tools/nightfall-wallet.md

 1. Check that Transfer mode is set to `Withdraw`
 2. Check that the desired token is selected (WETH, MATIC, etc.)
-3. Enter the value to be withdrawn from your Nightfall wallet, click [`Transfer`](#deposit-and-withdrawal-restrictions)
+3. Enter the value to be withdrawn from your Nightfall wallet, click on `Transfer`
 4. Review the transaction on the pop-up
 5. Click `Create Transaction`